david-cao/gRPCBenchmarks/README.md

 to start the server.
 From there, everything is the same as the gRPC benchmarks.
 Benchmarks will also take about 70 seconds, 10 for warmup and 60 for the benchmarks.
 The app expects the server to be running on port 50052, which is already enabled by default.
 Make sure nothing is blocking that port before starting the server.

 ### Using Android Device Monitor
-Since there is no reliable method of getting network packet information client side, we measured bandwidth and things such as that by using Android Device Monitor.
+Since there is no reliable method of getting network packet information client side, we measured things such as total sent bytes by using [Android Device Monitor](https://developer.android.com/studio/profile/monitor.html).
+To do this, open the device monitor and make sure that your device is selected.
+Select the "Network Statistics" tab and make sure you start this before starting a benchmark.
+This way you can monitor the total number of packets and bytes that your device sends and receives.

 Observed Results
 ----------------